pgporada/bg-changer/README.md

-# bg-changer
+# bg-iotd-changer

-A script to change the background wallpaper based on the daily bing photo
+A simple shell script to set NASA Picture of the Day as Wallpaper of Ubuntu Gnome.